2Mw/RS-Reproduce/readme.md

 ## Appendix

 1. Without MirroredStrategy in lower tf version, it will come with unknown shape warning, even sometimes it will affect the training speed.
+You can ignore the warning.
-2. In the Callback(keras.callbacks.Callback) of lower version of tensorflow (<=2.4.0), if set `self.model.stop_training = True`, the training process will stop in the end of **epoch**, while higher version of tf will stop in the end of this **step**.
+2. In the Callback(keras.callbacks.Callback) of lower version of tensorflow (<2.4.0), if set `self.model.stop_training = True`, the training process will stop in the end of **epoch**, while higher version of tf will stop in the end of this **step**.
 3. If you wanna to modify the process of keras function `fit()`, you can inherit the class `keras.model.Model`, then